fredericaltorres/WinFormebble/README.md

 # To Do

-- Implement a mini memory manager/
+- Implement a mini memory manager
 - Associate to Label a buffer managed by the memory manager
 - Add Image Control
 - Add MessageBox Yes/no support
+- Label associated with Form, should be really local to the form (I am not shure how)
+    - Support multiple dialog with the same label name

 # Api Overview